 Having partnered with Sight Savers and NUDIPU on disability inclusion programming, quite a lot changed in Cordaid including a rise in the number of supported entrepreneurs with disabilities.
 Previously, these entrepreneurs missed out on the key component of mentoring due to inadequate skills in mentoring for persons with disabilities.

-Rita: My primary learning goals were to refine my research skills in the entrepreneurial ecosystem and gain insights for supporting young entrepreneurs in Mozambique.
+Rita: My primary learning goals were to refine my research skills in the entrepreneurial ecosystem and gain insights for providing inclusive support for young entrepreneurs in Mozambique.
 I hoped to learn how to identify strengths, weaknesses, and key stakeholders to empower young entrepreneurs through research-driven initiatives at ideiaLab.

 Rita: I chose to visit FATE Institute due to their extensive experience in entrepreneurial research and their alignment with ideiaLab’s goals of supporting young entrepreneurs.